American Legion (Great Britain): History

 for the fact that Brigadier General Benedict Arnold, who had previously served the United States and had defected to the British in 1780, was the commanding officer.
 It was organised in October 1780 at New York.
 The Legion accompanied Arnold in his raid upon Virginia.
 It was with him in his expedition into Connecticut in September 1781, in which two forts were stormed and dismantled, and the town of New London plundered and burned.
-The Legion was disbanded on 24 October 1783 at New Brunswick.
+The Legion was disbanded on 24 October 1783 in New Brunswick.

 Uniform

 The Legion's uniform consisted of a red coat with green facings.
 The coat had short tails, as opposed to those worn by British Regulars who wore long tails.